 TCAT, Inc (Tompkins Consolidated Area Transit, Inc.) is a not-for-profit corporation that provides public transportation throughout Ithaca and Tompkins County.
-TCAT transports nearly 4 million passengers every year covering a distance of 1.7 million miles.
-The fleet of 55 buses currently includes 8 hybrid-electric diesel buses.
+In 2015, TCAT provided nearly 4.2 million annual trips covering a distance of 1.6 million miles.
+The fleet of approximately 50 buses currently includes 8 hybrid-electric diesel buses.
 TCAT also contracts with Gadabout Transportation to provide ADA Complementary Paratransit service.

 As soon as information becomes available, TCAT staff posts any service delays and detours on its website: www.tcatbus.com under the alert section, on the right hand side of the home page.
 Every morning, at around 6 a.m., TCAT supervisors send a service status report to the following radio stations: WHCU; WYXL; WQNY; WNYY; and WIII.
 Several other local radio stations report on weather delays as well.
 TCAT also conveys information via Twitter.com/TCATRides.
 As soon as information becomes available, phone messages are recorded at 277 RIDE (7433).
 Given that TCAT operates 32 routes, it is frequently difficult to convey specific route delays in a timely manner.
 As a rule of thumb, TCAT asks passengers to dress for the weather and to be at their bus stops on time.

 Occasionally, TCAT buses need to detour due to construction or road closures.
 This information can also be found the same way.